daffl/breezy/documentation.md

 ### with

-Switches the within this tag to the given property.
+Sets the context for this tag to the given data:

 ```html
 <img with="images.1" src="{{src}}" alt="{{description}}">